 “Your military obligation.
 Everyone’s gotta go — or get drafted into the Army.”

 It was 1960 and we were about to graduate from high school.
 Dave said he was joining the California National Guard.
-He suggested we both join on what was called the “buddy system,” which meant we could go through it all together.
+He suggested we both enlist in what was called the “buddy system,” which meant we could go through it all together.
 “Only six months active duty and then a couple of evening meetings every month for a few years.
-Better than getting drafted for two years,” he insisted.
+Better than getting drafted for two full years,” he insisted.

 I was dubious but since we were buddies I let him talk me into going down to the local armory to see the Recruiting Sargent.
 The armory, into which I’d never ventured before, was surrounded by pavement and various boxy brown military vehicles and equipment.
 We entered by a large unmarked metal door.
 The inside smelled faintly of leather and boot polish.

 We crossed an impressive expanse of shiny hardwood floor to a small office, where we met with the Recruiter, a wiry little Sergeant encased in starched olive drab fatigues.

 I told him I wasn’t sure yet if I wanted to join or not, that I was also considering going into the Forest Service up in Idaho where my cousin was working.
 I could get a job there on a fire crew for the summer before I started college in the fall.

 “No problem,” said the recruiter cheerfully, “Join the National Guard, start going to meetings with us one night a week.
 Try it out.
 If you change your mind you can still go to Idaho.
 We’re a California Organization so we’ll automatically let you out of the Guard if you move out of state.”

 “What the heck,” I thought, “I can always get out of it if I don’t like it.”

 He insisted on signing us up on the spot.
 I even felt a little burst of pride when I easily passed the mental and physical tests.